-For everyone’s safety, if you are experiencing symptoms of COVID-19 (fever, cough, shortness of breath), call your healthcare provider or send a MyChart message FIRST.
+For everyone’s safety, if you are experiencing symptoms of COVID-19, call your healthcare provider or send a MyChart message FIRST.
 You may also consider a video visit using Care Anywhere.
 If you are experiencing severe respiratory symptoms, call 911.
 If you are NOT experiencing a medical emergency, do NOT go to a hospital Emergency Department solely to ask for a COVID-19 test.

 Because COVID-19 is highly contagious, you must self-isolate at home.
 Isolation is the separation of a person who has an illness from others in order to prevent spread of the disease.

 - Stay home.
 This means do not go to work, school, or public areas.
 If you need medical care, it is important you follow the instructions above.
 While at home separate yourself from other people in your home.
 As much as possible, you should stay in one specific room and away from other people in your home.
 Also, you should use a separate bathroom, if available.

 - COVID-19 is spread by droplet (being within about 6 feet of someone who is coughing or sneezing).

 - COVID-19 can also be spread if someone touches items contaminated with the virus and then touches their eyes, nose or mouth.
 Examples of items that may be contaminated in the home include:

 - Surfaces that the ill person touched after blowing their nose or sneezing or coughing into their hands.

 - Used tissues used to blow the nose